WCSCourses/Helminths_2021/manuals/module_7_transcriptomics/module_7_transcriptomics_in_prep.md

 Mapping is a relatively simple step, and below are information that may become helpful when choosing tools and parameters during your read mapping.

 #### Spliced mapping
-Eukaryotic mRNAs are processed; after transcription introns are spliced out.
+Eukaryotic mRNAs are processed after transcription; introns are spliced out.
 Therefore some reads (those crossing exon boundaries) should be split when mapped to the reference genome sequence in which intron sequences are still present.
-TopHat and HISAT2 are one of few mappers which can split reads while mapping them, making it very suitable for mapping RNA-seq.
+TopHat and HISAT2 are one of few mappers which can split reads while mapping them, making it very suitable for mapping RNA-seq of a eukaryote.
 Splice-aware mapper first identify reads that map within a single exon and then identify splice junction on unmapped reads and map them across exon boundaries.
-Beware that TopHat cannot recognize donor and acceptor splice-sites so it will split reads only based on optimizing the mapping, and you will occasionally see a couple of bases of the read having ended up on the wrong side of the intron.

 ![](figures/splicedMapping.png)
 **Figure 2.** How spliced mapping works (From https://galaxyproject.github.io/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.html)

-#### Non-unique/repeat regions
+#### Non-unique/repeated mapping regions
 A sequence read may map equally well to multiple locations in the reference genome.
 Different mapping algorithms have different strategies for this problem, so be sure to check the options in the mapper.
-Some difficult genome such as that of Plasmodium falciparum has a low GC content (19% GC), which means that reads are more likely to map to multiple locations in the genome by chance.
+Some difficult genome such as that of _Plasmodium falciparum_ has a low GC content (19% GC), which means that reads are more likely to map to multiple locations in the genome by chance.
+Reads from genes with tandem repeat domains may also encounter this situation.

 #### Insert size
-When mapping paired reads, the mapper (e.g. TopHat and HISAT2) takes the expected insert size into account.
-If the fragments are expected to on average be 200bp, and the reads are 50bp, then the insert between the paired reads should be ~100bp.
-If the paired reads are significantly further apart than expected, we can suspect that the reads have not mapped properly and discard them.
+When mapping paired reads, the mapper takes the expected insert size into account.
+If the insert sizes are expected to on average be 200bp (base pair), and the reads are 50bp, then the insert between the paired reads should be ~100bp.
+If the paired reads are significantly further apart than expected, the tool can suspect that the reads have not mapped properly and discard them.
 Removing poorly mapping reads can produce a more reliable mapping.

 #### Choosing mapper tools.
 Mapping to a genome is more appropriate where you are less confident about the genome annotation and/or you don’t have variant transcripts because your organism rarely makes them or they are simply not annotated.
-Tophat2 (PMID: 23618408), HISAT2 (PMID: 25751142), STAR (PMID: 23104886) and GSNAP (PMID: 20147302) are all splice-aware RNA-seq read mappers appropriate for this task.
+Tophat2 (PMID: 23618408), HISAT2 (PMID: 25751142), STAR (PMID: 23104886) and GSNAP (PMID: 20147302) are all splice-aware RNA-seq read mappers appropriate for eukaryote RNA-seq data.

 Alternative short read mappers which do not split reads include SOAP (PMID: 23587118), SSAHA (PMID: 11591649), BWA (PMID: 19451168) and Bowtie2 (PMID: 22388286), SMALT (Ponstingl, unpublished/https://www.sanger.ac.uk/science/tools/smalt-0).
-All of these may be appropriate for bacterial RNA-seq.
+All of these may be appropriate for prokaryote (e.g. bacterial) RNA-seq data.

-If you have a good quality genome and genome annotation such as for model organisms e.g. human, model organisms, and well-curated pathogen genomes e.g. Plasmodium, S. mansoni, we can map RNA-seq reads against transcriptome instead of to the genome.
-This method of mapping can save lots of time and computing power and can still provide transcript abundance.
-This is even more relevant if you have variant transcript isoforms per gene as you need a tool which will do its best to determine which transcript isoform is really expressed.
+If you have a good quality genome and genome annotation such as for human, model organisms (e.g. mouse, zebra fish, _C. elegans_), and well-curated pathogen genomes e.g. _Plasmodium_, _S. mansoni_, we can map RNA-seq reads against transcriptome instead of to the genome.
+This method of mapping can save lots of time and computing power.
 Examples of tools for mapping to transcriptome are Kallisto (PMID: 27043002) and eXpress (PMID: 23160280).
-However, it comes with some limitations as it relies on gene model being accurate which can only come about from a good quality reference genome.
+However, it comes with some limitations, as it relies on gene model being accurate which can only come about from a good quality reference genome.
 In addition, when mapping to the genome, we can cross check the quality of mapping and the gene model using genome viewer (such as Artemis, Apollo, IGV) and this is not applicable for transcriptome mapping.

 New tools for mapping sequence reads are continually being developed.
 This reflects improvements in mapping technology, but it is also due to changes in the sequence data to be mapped.
-The sequencing machines we are using now (e.g. Illumina HiSeq, 454 GS FLX etc) will perhaps not be the ones we are using in a few years time, and the data the new machines produce may require different set of tools but some key concepts will remain relevant.
+The sequencing machines we are using now will perhaps not be the ones we are using in a few years time, and the data the new machines produce may require different set of tools but some key concepts will remain relevant.

 ### Hands on: RNA-seq read mapping
 #### Experiment description
-We have four conditions: adult female, adult male, schistosomule female, and schistosomule male.
-Both group of adult worms have three biological replicates (Adt), both groups of schistosomules have two biological replicate  (Som).
-Therefore we have ten RNA samples, each has been sequenced on an Illumina HiSeq sequencing machine.
-The adult worms were sequenced as paired-end, whereas the schistosomules were sequenced as single-end.
-This will make the mapping commands differ slightly.
+We will use data of S. mansoni from experimentally-infected mice that were collected at different time post-infection.
+These are worms from the lung stage (day 6 after the infection), the liver stage (day 13, 17, 21 after infection), and the adult stage (day 28 when they look like adults, and day 35 when the egg-laying has started and liver pathology can be noticable).
+Most groups have three biological replicates, except for the lung stage (day-6) where there are 7 biological replicates.
+Therefore we have 22 RNA samples, each has been sequenced on an Illumina HiSeq sequencing machine.
+All were sequenced as paired-end.

 #### Mapping
 Mapping step generally need a huge computing power and often done on computer cluster or on Cloud.
 It can take a couple of hours per sample; therefore, for this demonstration, we provide files with reduced number of reads to reduce the processing time but you will still see how the run look like.
-We then provide output from the mapping that use full dataset and we can use this for the differential expression analysis this afternoon.
+We then provide output from the mapping that use full dataset and we can use this for the differential expression analysis later this afternoon.

 First, we will use HISAT2 (PMID: 25751142) to map RNA-seq data (in FASTQ format) to genome data (in FASTA format).
 HISAT2 is a mapper tool and is an upgraded software from the developer of TopHat.
 It is suitable for RNA-seq data as it also takes into account the splicing of exon-intron which is a characteristic of eukaryotic mRNA.